Dick Button: 1948 European Championships

 Button faced Gerschwiler again at the 1948 European Championships.
 Button led after figures in points, having 749 points to Gerschwiler's 747.8, but Gerschwiler led in placings, with 14 to Button's 15.
 During the free skating, Button performed his Olympic program for the first time.
 He won, with 11 placings to Gerschwiler's 18.
 Following this year, when North Americans took home the men's and ladies' titles, non-Europeans were no longer allowed to enter into the European Championships.
 Button is the only American to have won the European Championships.

-1948 Olympic Gold medal
+1948 Olympics

 At the 1948 Winter Olympics, Button led Gerschwiler by a 29.6 point lead following the figures portion of the competition, having won four of the five figures.
 Button had been attempting the double Axel jump in practice but had never landed it.
 In practice on the day before the free skating event, Button landed one in practice for the first time.
 He decided to put it into his free skating for the next day.
 Button landed it in competition, becoming the first skater in the world to do so.
 Button received eight firsts and two seconds, for a total of 10 places.
 Gerschwiler had 23.
 That combined with the figures results gave Button the gold medal.
-He became, and remains, the youngest man to win the Olympic gold in figure skating.
-As of 2022, he remains the last living male winner of 1948 Winter Olympics.
+At the age of 18 he became, and remains, the youngest man to win the Olympic gold in figure skating.